oumaimabourjlate/CSP/Readme.md

 # Client-Sever Program

 ### This mini project is a simple program to facilitate communication between a client and a server in Python.
-After finshing this mini project, I'll try to create another version in c++.

 ### This is an image from the book Data and Computer Communications by William Stallings.